van-richard/CodingNotes/notebooks/notes/basics-qmmm.md

 1) **Monovalent capping atom:** hydrogen atoms are placed along bond vector.
 2) **Link atom pseudopotential:** linking atoms with scaled down psudopotential and requires a valence change which requires to constraint bond distance.
-3) **Generalized hybrid orbitals:** hybrid orbitals are olacced on boundary atom and one participates in SCF calculation for wave function of QM region
+3) **Generalized hybrid orbitals:** hybrid orbitals are placed on boundary atom and one participates in SCF calculation for wave function of QM region

 ## Nonbonded Interactions